Thomas Bugge: Career

-Bigge's personal library contained 15,000 volumes.
+Bugge's personal library contained 15,000 volumes.
 Most of them and many of his instruments were lost during the bombardment of Copenhagen in 1807.
 He managed to save the original drawings and copper plates as well as the associated journals and calculations for the special maps of Denmark.

-He published a number of textbooks on mathematics and astronomy as well as numerous articles in the journals of the Danish and Swedosh scientific academies and Philosophical Transactions as well as a number of observations in Astron.
+He published a number of textbooks on mathematics and astronomy as well as numerous articles in the journals of the Danish and Swedish scientific academies and Philosophical Transactions as well as a number of observations in Astron.
 Jahrbuch (Bode) and Monatl.
 Correspondenz (v.
 Zach).

-He was three times elected as rector of the University of Copenhagen (1789–90, 1801–02, 1810–11).
+He was three times elected as rector of the University of Copenhagen (1789–1790, 1801–1802, 1810–1811).
 He was a foreign member of the scientific academies in Petersborg, Pisa, London, Stockholm, Mannheim, Haarlem and Trondheim.
 He was also a member of the Scandinavian Literary Society in Copenhagen.

 Personal life

-Bugge was on 7 January 1771 in Svallerup married to Ambrosia (Amborg) Wedseltoft (1742-1795=, daughter of pastor Simonsen Wedseltoft (1706–82) and Inger Magdalene From (c.
-1715–78).
+On 7 January 1771 in Svallerup, Bugge married Ambrosia (Amborg) Wedseltoft (1742–1795), daughter of pastor Simonsen Wedseltoft (1706–1782) and Inger Magdalene From (c.
+1715–1778).
 They had eight children.